 Mayor's "Green Leader" Business Recognition Awards

-Mayor Yiaway Yeh announces that seven companies with 25 different building locations are being awarded the new City of Palo Alto “Green Leader” Business Recognition Awards program.
+Mayor Greg Scharff announces that six companies are being awarded the City of Palo Alto “Green Leader” Business Recognition Awards program and one entity received a Green Business Leader Special Achievement Award.
 This annual program honors and promotes those Palo Alto companies who have made major strides in improving their building(s) energy efficiency.
-Awards were presented to the companies at the October 1 City Council meeting at Palo Alto City Hall.
+Awards were presented to the companies at the November 4 City Council meeting at Palo Alto City Hall.

-The criteria for receiving this award comes from the federal Environmental Protection Agency (EPA) ENERGY STAR® benchmarking process.
-The City recognizes all businesses with an ENERGY STAR®-certified benchmark score of 75 or higher within the past two years and gives the “gold award” to those facilities achieving scores of 90 and above.
-Businesses that achieve the higher scores will get a special plaque from the Mayor and be featured in paid advertisements and as well as on the City website.
+The criteria for receiving this award comes from the federal Environmental Protection Agency (EPA) ENERGY STAR® benchmarking process called Portfolio Manager.
+The City recognizes all businesses that received an ENERGY STAR®-certified benchmark score of 75 or higher within the past 12 months and gives the “gold award” to those facilities achieving scores of 90 and above.
+Businesses that achieve the Energy Star certification will get a special plaque from the Mayor and be featured in paid advertisements and as well as on the City website.
 Of course, all these companies---just like any business that implements energy efficiency improvements---will get a reward on their bottom line!

 Palo Alto is a town that highly values sustainability, and we are committed to assisting local businesses to upgrade their buildings and reap the rewards of greater energy efficiency.
 If a business earns a Green Leader recognition award that is icing on the cake.
 WHAT ARE THE BENEFITS OF RECEIVING AN AWARD?